dhruv12304/272_Serverless/README.md

 # StudentRecords Serverless API (AWS Lambda + API Gateway + DynamoDB)

-> **Assignment alignment:** Implements a CRUD API for student records using AWS Lambda, API Gateway, and DynamoDB; includes HTTP testing steps and screenshots section with placeholders; reflection included.

 ---

 ## Overview

-A serverless web API that stores student records in Amazon DynamoDB, with a single Lambda function handling CRUD and Amazon API Gateway exposing `/students` endpoints.
+A serverless web API that stores student records in Amazon DynamoDB, with a Lambda function handling CRUD and Amazon API Gateway exposing `/students` endpoints.

 **Region used in example:** `us-east-2` (Ohio).